donboulton666/bibwoe.com/src/content/posts/jew-who.md

 > Can't be having a Women knowing about God!

-Wine is a iniquitous substance, with little or no medical healing property's because of the added and natural sulfates.
+Wine is a iniquitous substance, with little or no medical healing property's.
 Jesus would have not participated by doing Miracles in giving Our Children Poisons.
 Traditions or no!

 Any smart person back then; with any means, would choose wine over water because you would never know what was in the water in your travels.
 What happens when you only drink wine?
 Not only the Jewish culture but others would play that off as tradition or regarding something Holy.
 That's where that non-sense came from.